 Our activities that fall under the Community Outreach umbrella are diverse and always open to evolution in response to community needs.
 In addition to providing bikes to community members in need, we are part of a motivated and diverse collection of groups and individuals that are constantly advocating for infrastructure to be built, repaired and maintained with cycling in mind.
 Reno Bike Project has fostered several partnerships throughout the community and with national organizations.
-Staff and board members are active members of the Truckee Meadows Bicycle Alliance, The Regional Transportation Commission’s Bicycle and Pedestrian Advisory Committee and the Nevada Bicycle and Pedestrian Safety Advisory Board.
-Reno Bike Project is also a member of the Alliance for Biking and Walking, the nationwide Biking and Pedestrian safety advocacy group, and the League of American Cyclists.
+Staff and board members are active members of various local and regional advocacy groups.
 Through these partnerships RBP educates a broader audience and takes part in the most recent strategies for advocacy.

 In line with our mission, RBP takes an active roll in advocating for cycling in the community.
-Currently, staff and board members hold key positions in various organizations including but not limited to:
+Currently, staff and board members hold key positions and are involved in various organizations including but not limited to:

 -The Regional Transportation Commission’s Citizens Multimodal Advisory Committee